nais/doc/security/auth/azure-ad.md

 - You **must** pre-authorize any clients that should be able to perform the on-behalf-of flow.

+### Reply URLs

+> A redirect URI, or reply URL, is the location that the authorization server will send the user to once the app has been successfully authorized, and granted an authorization code or access token.
+The code or token is contained in the redirect URI or reply token so it's important that you register the correct location as part of the app registration process.
+>
+> -- <cite>Microsoft's documentation on [reply URLs]</cite>

 ## Configuration

 ### Getting started